CXWorld/MicroBenchX/README.md

 # MicroBenchX
 Micro benchmarks CPU/GPU.

+### Basic IPC Tests
-Assembler code is based on the great work by Nemes: https://git.nemez.net/nemes/ipc-tests/-/tree/master.
+Assembler code is based on the great work by Nemes: https://git.nemez.net/nemes/ipc-tests.
 The code is not comparable because it was modified!

+These tests do not represent the real world performance of a CPU.
+In practice the performance depends on branch prediction, caching and other things like out-of-order executions.

 ### Install Steps Netwide Assembler (NASM)